-It might sound slightly offensive, but when learning English, or any new language for that matter, the best thing to do is to "keep it simple, stupid."
+It might sound slightly offensive (mean), but when learning English, or any new language for that matter, the best thing to do is to remember the acronym KISS, or “keep it simple, stupid.”

-This one is old hat, pretty much, but useful!
-Practice in any way you can, and your English is bound to improve.
+This one is old hat (well known), pretty much, but useful!
+Practice in any way you can, and your English is bound to (will definitely) improve.
 Talk to yourself in English.
 Find friends who also speak English, and talk with them.
 Go out to your local bookstore and pick up your favorite kids book.

 It might sound harsh, but it works, especially for beginners.
-If you aren't quite sure how to say something, don't go for long, complicated sentences.
-They'll only trip you up and make it worse.
+If you aren’t quite sure how to say something, don’t go for (use) long, complicated sentences.
+They’ll only trip you up (confuse you) and make it worse.

 Keep it simple.
 Start slow, and use short sentences with basic words if need be.
 Usually, getting your point across, no matter how slowly or simply, it is much better and more productive than trying to say what you mean in the fanciest way possible.

-I was a dancer for ten years, and one of our biggest rules was, "if you don't know it, mirror it."
+I was a dancer for ten years, and one of our biggest rules was, “if you don’t know it, mirror it.”
 We would mirror the teacher at the front of the room to help us learn the steps.
-We also spent a bit of time "marking" (not doing to movements fully, but just halfway), which helped us learn the essentials.
+We also spent a bit of time marking (not doing to movements fully, but just halfway), which helped us learn the essentials (most important parts).

-Pair this with keeping it simple, and you'll be speaking easier in no time!
+Pair this with KISS, keeping it simple, and you’ll be speaking easier in no time!

 I know just as well as anyone.
-Learning a new language is downright terrifying.
+Learning a new language is downright (completely) terrifying.

 The first time I went to Germany while learning German, I told a waitress that I would like to pay for her meal, instead of saying that I would like to pay for my meal.
 The whole experience made me want to go back to my hotel and hide under my sheets for the rest of the day.

-But when it comes to learning a new language, hiding under the sheets isn't an option.
-You've got to get back up on that horse and try again.
+But when it comes to learning a new language, hiding under the sheets isn’t an option (possibility).
+You’ve got to get back up on that horse (another idiom for trying again) and try again.
 Use that new word you just learned.
 Try out that new phrase.
-Be fearless when speaking a foreign language, and you can't help but improve.
+Be fearless when speaking a foreign language, and you can’t help but improve.